jakeprem/agora/README.md

   - The web layer I added is very bare bones.
 It does not distinguish between request errors and server errors, it always renders either a success or a 400/500 with the error message.
 I mainly added it so that there would be an interface to the application that does not require using Elixir/IEx
   - I interpreted the stated requirement "If a buyer's account has a balance of $0 they cannot purchase..." to mean that they cannot complete a transaction where their balance would end up below $0.
   - I represented currency as floats by setting all account balances to `0.0` initially.
 I'm then relying on Elixir to coerce any integers to floats when they are added with the account balance.
 A more complete solution here would be to use a currency library or to represent money as a tuple of the type `{Dollars<Int>, Cents<Int>}`
+  - The platform cut when a user buys a widget currently does not get added to any account or tracked
   - The transaction in `MarketService.buy_widget/2` got pretty long.
-It has logic that should probably be extracted.
+It has logic that should probably be extracted to separate functions or modules.

 ## Design Decisions
 I ended up writing the app as a 3-tier architecture.
 All of the dependencies go in a single direction, i.e. the interface layer is coupled to the service layer, the service layer is not coupled to the interface layer.